 Best probiotics for IBS

-Lactobacillus acidophilus and lactobacillus plantarum are well researched probiotics that help with IBS symptoms.
-Some research has found that using this combination can result in a reduction of symptoms in 55% of IBS sufferers.
+Lactobacillus acidophilus and lactobacillus plantarum are among the most researched probiotics to relieve IBS symptoms.
+Research has found that using this combination of probiotics can result in a reduction of symptoms in 55% of IBS sufferers.

 Other studies show an improvement in all symptoms on 95% of patients who took lactobacillus plantarum, and that taking lactobacillus plantarum could improve flatulence, as well as reducing the number of days with abundant gas by half in IBS sufferers.